Ethnographic Museum – Russian Museum Complex

 Tatiana Stepanova Ivanova, St. Petersburg A/YA Society

-Nina Vozobieva, Chief of Art Department/Ethnographic Museum, The Russian Museum
+Nina Vozobieva, Chief of Art Department of the Ethnographic Museum

 ST. PETERSBURG IN WINTER

-Because of the inspiration of Lynn Scarlet in California, the WBB exhibition was introduced to artist/writer Katya Galitzine of St. Petersburg.
+Due to the inspiration of Lynn Scarlett in California, the WBB exhibition was introduced to Princess Katya Galitzine, an artist and writer.
 Katya was visiting Santa Barbara to promote The Romanov Legacy, a book for which she wrote the introduction.
 Through Katya’s efforts, Polina Fedorova, who was working with the St. Petersburg A/YA Society became the coordinator of the WBB Exhibition in Russia.